Faqir of Ipi: Jirga in Bannu

 On 21 June 1947, the Faqir of Ipi, Abdul Ghaffar Khan, and other Khudai Khidmatgars held a jirga in Bannu during which they declared the Bannu Resolution, demanding that the Pashtuns be given a choice to have an independent state of Pashtunistan composing all Pashtun majority territories of British India, instead of being made to join the new dominions of India or Pakistan.

 However, the British government refused to comply with the demand of the Bannu Resolution and only the options for Pakistan and India were given.

-In response, the Faqir of Ipi and the Khudai Khidmatgars boycotted the 1947 North-West Frontier Province referendum on joining India or Pakistan, citing that it did not have the options for the province to become Pashtunistan or join Afghanistan.